-- a.
-Prohibited Use of Electronic Devices: Students shall not use electronic devices for: (a) activities which disrupt the educational environment; (b) illegal activities in violation of state or federal laws or regulations; (c) unethical activities, such as cheating on assignments or tests; (d) immoral or pornographic activities; (e) activities in violation of board or school policies and procedures relating to student conduct and harassment; (f) recording others (e.g., photographs, videotaping, sound recording) without direct administrative approval and consent of the person(s) being recorded, other than recording of persons participating in school activities that are open to the public; (g) "sexting;" or (h) activities which invade the privacy of others.
-Such student misuses will be dealt with as serious school violations, and immediate and appropriate disciplinary action will be imposed, including, but not limited to, suspension and expulsion from school. - b.
+- b.
 Disposition of Confiscated Electronic Devices: Electronic devices possessed or used in violation of this policy may be confiscated by school personnel and returned to the student or parent/guardian at an appropriate time.
 If an electronic device is confiscated, the electronic device shall be taken to the school's main office to be identified, placed in a secure area, and returned to the student and/or the student's parent/guardian in a consistent and orderly way. - i.
 First Violation: Depending upon the nature of the violation and the imposition of other appropriate disciplinary action, consequences at a minimum may include a relinquishment of the electronic device to the school administration and a conference between the student and school principal or assistant principal.
-The electronic device shall remain in the possession of the school administration until such time as the parent personally comes to the school's main office and retrieves the electronic device.

-E. Penalties for Prohibited Use of Electronic Devices:

-- a.
-Students who receive a "sexting" message are to report the matter to a school administrator and then delete such message from their electronic device.
+The electronic device shall remain in the possession of the school administration until such time as the parent personally comes to the school's main office and retrieves the electronic device. - E. Penalties for Prohibited Use of Electronic Devices: - a.
+Students who receive a "sexting" message are to report the matter to a school administrator and then delete such a message from their electronic device.
 Students shall not participate in "sexting" or have any "sexting" message on their electronic devices regardless of whether or not the message was received while on school grounds or at a school activity.
 Students who violate the prohibitions of this policy shall be subject to the imposition of appropriate disciplinary action, up to and including expulsion, provided that at a minimum the following penalties shall be imposed: - i.
 Students found in possession of a "sexting" message shall be subject to a one-day suspension from school. - ii.
-Students who send or encourage another to send a "sexting" message shall be subject to a five-day suspension from school. - F. Reporting to Law Enforcement: Violations of this policy regarding the prohibited use of electronic devices that may constitute a violation of federal or state laws and regulations, including but not limited to the Nebraska Child Protection Act or the Nebraska Child

-- Pornography Prevention Act, shall be reported to appropriate legal authorities and law enforcement. - G. Responsibility for Electronic Devices: Students or their parents/guardians are expected to claim a confiscated electronic device within ten days of the date it was relinquished.
+Students who send or encourage another to send a "sexting" message shall be subject to a five-day suspension from school. - F. Reporting to Law Enforcement: Violations of this policy regarding the prohibited use of electronic devices that may constitute a violation of federal or state laws and regulations, including but not limited to the Nebraska Child Protection Act or the Nebraska Child Pornography Prevention Act, shall be reported to appropriate legal authorities and law enforcement. - G. Responsibility for Electronic Devices: Students or their parents/guardians are expected to claim a confiscated electronic device within ten days of the date it was relinquished.
 The school shall not be responsible, financially or otherwise, for any unclaimed electronic devices.
 By bringing such devices to school, students and parents authorize the school to dispose of unclaimed devices at the end of each semester.
 The district is not responsible for the security and safekeeping of students' electronic devices and is not financially responsible for any damage, destruction, or loss of electronic devices.

 III.
-Internet Safety Policy
+Internet Safety policy 5037